Skip to main content

 Implant-Supported Dentures: Maximum Stability

-Implant-supported dentures attach to dental implants placed in your jawbone.
+Implant-supported dentures attach to Friendship Heights implant specialist placed in your jawbone.
 Implants provide anchors for your denture via special attachments.
 This approach dramatically improves stability compared to tissue-supported dentures.

 Implant-supported options provide near-normal eating function.
 They require less frequent adjustments as bone resorption is minimized.
 Many Silver Spring patients find the superior function justifies the additional investment.